alimoorreza/CS195-Fall24-Notebook-1/README.md

 ![Result task#1](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/task1_result.png)

 # **Task#2**: Histogram Equalization
 Let’s try a different contrast transformation called Histogram Equalization on the input image.
 This process involves multiple steps.
 You only need to complete the first three steps.
 I've provided a code snippet for step #4.
 If you correctly implement steps 1, 2, and 3, your code should brighten the darker regions of the image.
+Once you finish the steps, apply your code on **Image#2**: [this link](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/data/himalaya_dark.png) to observe its impact on the **Himalaya image**.

 ## **Step 1:**
 You need to create a histogram of the intensity values in an image.
 The easiest way to do this is by using the Pillow Library (TIP: There’s a function called histogram() in the Pillow Library that can help).
 There can be up to 255 different intensity values for a grayscale image.
 Let’s represent the histogram as a 1D vector, where each element is denoted by $hist_{b}$, corresponding to a bin for an intensity value $b$.
 The value of $b$ ranges from 0 to 255.